-In capital cases, individuals have a right to effective assistance of postconviction counsel.
-The single overriding objective of the Office is to fulfill this guarantee by providing effective representation to any person who cannot afford counsel under a sentence of death in Mississippi.
-This is accomplished today and will continue to be accomplished over the next five years.
+In capital cases, individuals have a right to assistance of post-conviction counsel.
+The single overriding objective of this Office is to fulfill this guarantee by providing effective representation to any person who cannot afford counsel that is under a sentence of death in Mississippi.
+This is accomplished today and will continue to be accomplished over the next five years by the high-quality service provided by this Office.

 Credibility with the court, our clients, and the public is vital.
-The Office's reputation in the federal and state court system is cherished, and it will continue to be at the good place it is now.
+The Office's reputation in the federal and state court system is cherished, and it will continue to be in the good place it is now.

-Before 2021, the Office has never interacted with the public to provide information about the work performed by the Office.
+The Office also has never interacted with the public to provide information concerning the work performed by the Office.
 Since 2021, the Office now posts its filings on its website, Facebook page, and LinkedIn page.

-The Office also now speaks to differing groups about the Office and capital postconviction work in Mississippi, including the two law schools in our State, the Honors College at Mississippi State University, and various other legal committees.
+The Office has also spoken to differing groups about the Office and postconviction work in Mississippi, including the law schools in our State, the Honors College at Mississippi State University, and various other legal committees.

 The Office's credibility and transparency helps ensure public understanding and confidence in Mississippi's judicial system.

-Stability of staff is something lacking in this Office's history.
-Staffing of the Office is now stabilized.
-The Office has 5 attorneys, 2 mitigation specialists, 1 investigator, and 1 office administrator/paralegal.
-Prior to 2022, the Office had essentially two legal assistants, and each only had enough work to keep them busy for only a few hours a day.
+Stability of staff is something that has been lacking in this Office's history.
+Staff is now stabilized.

+The Office currently has 5 attorneys, 2 mitigation specialists, 1 investigator, and 1 office administrator/paralegal.
+Prior to 2022, the office had essentially two legal assistants, and each only had enough work to keep them busy for 3-4 a day.
 The Office was also without an experienced paralegal.
-To improve this, and save costs, the two legal assistant positions have been combined into an office administrator/paralegal position.
-The Office has hired an office administrator/paralegal with 20+ years' experience.
-There are no employees now on contract, and the Office has 9 PIN positions.
+The two legal assistant positions were recently combined into an office administrator/paralegal position.
+There are no employees now on contract, and the office has 9 PIN positions.

-The office contracts out IT support and fiscal management/accounting support, as it is more cost efficient than hiring full-time employees (with or without PINs) to perform these services.
+The office contracts out IT support and fiscal management/accounting support, as it currently appears to be more cost efficient than hiring full-time employees (with or without PINs) to perform these services.

 The Office anticipates some variation in case load but believes that a competent staff of 9 persons will be able to provide effective representation to our client base.
 In the event of temporary overload in this regard, the Office will contract with competent outside counsel to provide assistance on one or more cases until the case load becomes manageable in-house again.
-Preferably, and rather than contract and pay outside counsel, the Office will work with law firms willing to provide pro bono services.
-The Office currently has more than one actual innocence case.
+Or, instead of contracting and paying outside counsel, the Office will work with firms willing to provide pro bono services.

+The Office currently has more than one actual innocence cases.
 For one case, the Office works with a global law firm who is helping with the case pro bono.
+For the other, the Office is handling it internally and petition has been filed with the Mississippi Supreme Court.